Josh Griffin

-He has previously played for the Wakefield Trinity Wildcats, Huddersfield Giants, Castleford Tigers (Heritage № 921) and the Salford Red Devils in the Super League.
+He has previously played for the Hull FC, Huddersfield Giants, Castleford Tigers and the Salford Red Devils in the Super League.
 He spent time at the Batley Bulldogs, on loan from Huddersfield and also on permanent deal at Batley in the Championship.
 Between 2012 and 2014 he played professional rugby union as a winger for Leeds Carnegie in the RFU Championship.

 Background

-Griffin was born in Oxford, Oxfordshire, England.
+Griffin was born in Oxford, England.

 Club career

+Wakefield Trinity Wildcats

 Having joined the club as a junior, Griffin made his professional début for Wakefield Trinity Wildcats in a Challenge Cup victory against Salford on 20 April 2008.

+Huddersfield Giants

-He joined Huddersfield at the end of the 2008 season.
+He joined Huddersfield Giants at the end of the 2008 season.

 He made his début for Huddersfield in the Challenge Cup victory over Rochdale Hornets on 11 May 2009, and made his Super League début later that year.

 Griffin spent most of 2010 on loan at Batley, and rejoined Wakefield Trinity Wildcats in 2011.

+Castleford Tigers

-He signed for Castleford in September 2011, and played for them in 2012 before leaving the club to join rugby union club; Leeds Carnegie with immediate effect at the end of the season.
+He signed for Castleford Tigers in September 2011, and played for them in 2012 before leaving the club to join rugby union club; Leeds Carnegie with immediate effect at the end of the season.

+Batley Bulldogs

 He returned to rugby league in 2014 with Batley.

+Salford Red Devils

-In 2014 Griffin initially joined Salford on a trial for the end of the 2014 season before securing himself a permanent 2-year deal.
+In 2014, Griffin initially joined Salford Red Devils on a trial for the end of the 2014 season before securing himself a permanent two-year deal.

+Hull F.C.

-In 2017 Griffin joined Hull FC, and played in Hull's 18-14 Challenge Cup final win over the Wigan Warriors at Wembley Stadium.
+In 2017, Griffin joined Hull F.C., and played in Hull's 18–14 Challenge Cup final win over the Wigan Warriors at Wembley Stadium.

 In the 2020 Super League season, he made a total of 16 appearances.
+He played in Hull's 29–2 semi-final defeat against Wigan.
+In the first half, Griffin gave away a crucial penalty after Wigan had lost possession of the ball.
+Griffin raced over to Wigan player Oliver Partington and patted him on the head which sparked an all-in brawl.
+Wigan would then score two tries in quick succession from the resulting penalty.

-In May 2021, Griffin scored his 100th career try in a match against Leeds Rhinos.
-The match was Leeds' first home fixture in front of a home crowd for over 400 days as national restrictions were eased during the coronavirus pandemic.
+In May 2021, Griffin scored his 100th career try in a match against the Leeds Rhinos.
+The match was Leeds' first home fixture in front of a home crowd for over 400 days as national restrictions were eased during the COVID-19 pandemic.

-In the 2021 Challenge Cup semi-final, Griffin ruptured his achilles during Hull FC's 33-18 loss against St Helens RLFC.
+In the 2021 Challenge Cup semi-final, Griffin ruptured his achilles during Hull FC's 33–18 loss against St Helens RLFC.

+In round 14 of the 2023 Super League season, Griffin scored a hat-trick in Hull FC's upset victory over Warrington.

+In the 2023 Challenge Cup quarter-final, Griffin was sent off for dissent just after half-time whistle in Hull FC's match against St Helens.
+St Helens would go on to win the match 32–18.

+On 20 June 2023, Griffin was handed a seven-game ban by the RFL and fined £1000 over the incident.